 The project should adequately address the impacts of the proposed development on stormwater runoff and downstream water quality.
 During construction, the project should conform to the relevant state and federal erosion and sedimentation control requirements.
 After construction, water quality will be impacted due to polluted stormwater runoff.
-ARC has estimated the amount of pollutants produced after the construction of the entire proposed development, based on the submitted site plans.
+ARC has estimated the amount of pollutants produced after the construction of the proposed project, based on the submitted site plans.
 These estimates are based on some simplifying assumptions for typical pollutant loading factors (lbs/ac/yr).
 The loading factors are based on the results of regional storm water monitoring data from the Atlanta Region.
 Actual pollutant loadings will vary based on actual use and the amount of impervious surface in the final project design.
+The project area is based on notes from the project meeting.
 The following table summarizes the results of the analysis.